30% off sitewide! Sale ends soon. -dsktp

 Lion’s Mane also contains certain types of polysaccharides called beta-glucans.
 Research shows that beta-glucans can help lower LDL (“bad”) cholesterol a by helping our immune systems better fight off pathogens

 Research also shows that the anti-inflammatory effects of Lion’s Mane could reduce feelings of anxiety and depression.
 Additional studies have shown that Lion’s Mane can help improve how the hippocampus, or part of our brain that processes memories and emotion, functions.
+If brain health and improved cognition is your goal, try adding functional mushrooms for brain health to your daily regime.

 Amongst the active molecules in Lion’s Mane are different proteins called nerve growth factors, or NGF.
 NGF benefits the overall health of the central nervous system.
 Compounds in Lion’s Mane stimulate the production of more NGF, thus leading to the production of more neurons.